Midsomer Murders

 1897

 Ellis Bell’s „The House of Satan“is published for the first time.
 It is an “old-fashioned socialist novel”.
 The title, The House of Satan, refers to the Smythe-Webster family.
-(06×04: A Tale of Two Hamlet)
+(06×04: A Tale of Two Hamlets)

 1901-1914: Edwardian History in Midsomer Murders